ryan4yin/nixos-and-flakes-book/docs/advanced-topics/index.md

 - [flake-parts](https://github.com/hercules-ci/flake-parts): Simplifies the writing and maintenance of configurations using the Module module system.
 - [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus): A third-party package that enhances Flake configuration and provides additional powerful features.
-- [digga](https://github.com/divnix/digga): A comprehensive Flake template that combines functionality from various useful Nix toolkits.
-Note that it has a complex structure and may require some experience to navigate.

 There are many other valuable community projects worth exploring.
 Here are a few examples:

-- [nixpak](https://github.com/nixpak/nixpak): A tool to sandbox all sorts of Nix-packaged applications, including graphical ones.
 - [nix-output-monitor](https://github.com/maralorn/nix-output-monitor): Beautifully displays the build progress of Nix packages, with additional information such as build time and build log.
 - [agenix](https://github.com/ryantm/agenix): A tool for secrets management.
 - [colmena](https://github.com/zhaofengli/colmena): Tools for NixOS deployment.